Make the cost of living your life your first expenditure; not your last

-With respect to the parable and its author and to the rabbi--Milton Steinberg--who's book I'm stealing it from, I think the parable can still be framed outside its original context.
+With respect to the parable and its author, the story can still be framed outside its original context.

 Too often we wait for intense moments in our collective lives, such as this one, to truly focus on who we are and the stock we hold for the lives we want to lead.
 And even then, these desperate times more often than not encourage us to toss away our dignity (and often our literal wealth too) recklessly rather than focus on what is just in our periphery--our purpose in life; our passage across the river.